mastashake08/rpi-fan-script/README.md

 # Raspberry Pi Fan Script

-Simple python script to turn on the fan when the internal temperature reaches above a certain threshold (currently 65 degrees)
+Simple python script to turn on the fan when the internal temperature reaches above a certain threshold

 ## Table Of Contents